vk7r/cloud_final_project/README.md

 * Remove / Combine unnecessary functions --> Make them general
 * Fix repititions. eg. function for trusted request in gatekeeper API
 * Extend the instance_ips.json? --> Each instances port that API runs on, public ip? more?
+* Make the userdata string modification in main.py a function
+* Make WRITE or READ check a function in proxy.py

 ## Make global variables and improved names
 * Globals: Usernamne, Password, instance names, etc